How the Histogram Works¶

 The RGB components also show very well that the shadows are not neutral grey but orange, otherwise the color heaps on the left would, as in the gradient histogram above, have their center at the same position.
 There isn’t a lot to correct here, what could be done is raising the shadows with a Curves effect, but this is a matter of taste and the intended mood for the final movie.

-Histogram example: Underexposed ABC¶
+Example 2: Underexposed ABC¶

 We immediately notice two things: